MarbleXeno/Snake/README.md

-Snake clone made with Farfocel
+Snake clone made with Farfocel.

-The code's terrible and I don't care.
-I made it only to get a good score
+I made it as my school assignment, the code is pretty bad but works, so that's what matters.